-Many professional counsellors also tend to be more empathetic and willing to assist recovering patients without judgment.
+Many professional counsellors also tend to be more empathetic and willing to assist recovering patients without judgement.

 Fentanyl addiction is closely related to mental health problems.
 This is due to the fact that most people who abuse the drug do so seeking escape from their personal problems.